MicrosoftDocs/learn/learn-pr/iot/developing-with-azure-digital-twins/introduction-to-azure-digital-twins/includes/1-introduction.md

 And how can Microsoft help?

-On completing this module, you will be able to:
+On completing this module, you'll be able to:

 - Describe how Microsoft defines digital twins, the core concepts, and building blocks to implement a Digital Twin solution
 - List customer goals for digital twin applications